Loading...

 • Install a package using yum.

-• Update package lists and upgrade installed packages using apt.
+• Refresh package indexes and upgrade installed packages using apt.

 • List enabled repositories using yum repolist.